Indian Head Massage Course in London

 • Scalp and head massage

-Techniques are taught through tutor demonstration, supervised pair work, repetition and individual feedback.
+Techniques are taught through demonstration, supervised practice and tutor feedback.

 • Bones of the head, face, neck and shoulders